-Dr. Olaf von Maydell

-Board Member

-Dr. Olaf von Maydell has been
+Dr. Olaf von Maydell Board Member Dr. Olaf von Maydell has been

-a member of the Board of

-Trustees since May 2013.

-A tax consultant who holds a

-PhD in agricultural economics,

-Dr. von Maydell is a partner in

-the Schomerus & Partner tax

-consulting firm in Berlin.
+Dr. Olal von Maydell has been a member of the Board of Trustees since May 2013.
+A tax consultant who holds a PhD in agricultural economics, Dr. von Maydell is a partner in the Schomerus & Partner tax consulting firm in Berlin.